flexirest/flexirest/docs/using-callbacks.md

 **Note:** since v1.3.21 the empty response trick above isn't necessary, empty responses for 204 are accepted normally (the method returns `true`), but this is here to show an example of an `after_request` callback adjusting the body.
 The `cache_all_people` example shows how to cache a response even if the server doesn't send the correct headers.

 If you want to trap an error in an `after_request` callback and retry the request, this can be done - but retries will only happen once for each request (so we'd recommend checking all conditions in a single `after_request` and then retrying after fixing them all).
-You achieve this by returning `:retry` from the callback.
+You achieve this by raising a `Flexirest::CallbackRetryRequestException` from the callback.

 ```ruby
 class Person < Flexirest::Base